Thrust, a theme for Rust.

 A VSCode theme with minimal distractions and tasteful orange accents (other colors are available).

-Despite the name, the theme should work well in any language, and I've personally used it in anger for C#, TypeScript, Python, and, of course, Rust.
+Despite the name, the theme should work well in any language, I personally use it for C#, TypeScript, Python, and, of course, Rust.

 Currently this repository generates the following theme variants: